andreascaglioni/ctg-wave/README.md

 - Post-processing and error analysis tools

 ## QuickStart
-For those who have no time to lose.
+For those who have no time to lose:

 ```bash
 mamba env create -f environment.yml